This post was updated 30th March 2021

-New research by www.stayinmyhome.co.uk*, the specialist live-in homecare website, which provides information on live-in as an alternative to residential care, found that 34 per cent of adults of all ages say dementia – a broad category of brain diseases – is the condition they are most scared of experiencing in later life.
+New research by The Live-in Care Hub, live-in care specialists, which provides information on live-in as an alternative to residential care, found that 34 per cent of adults of all ages say dementia – a broad category of brain diseases – is the condition they are most scared of experiencing in later life.
 Symptoms can include memory loss, difficulties with language, judgement, failure to recognise people, disorientation, mood changes, delusions and the gradual loss of ability to perform all tasks of daily living.

 What are the different types of dementia and how common are they?